mg8955/Tech-Blog/README.md

 ![tech-blogss](https://user-images.githubusercontent.com/113604486/201688369-9b57d093-a9b4-4ba7-a299-129b4ae31826.png)
  ## Description
  ---
- This is a techblog template utilizing a MySQL database, Sequelize and Handlebars templating. <br>
+ This is a techblog template utilizing a MySQL database, Sequelize and Handlebars templating. <br><br>
  [Click here](https://tech-blog-mag.herokuapp.com/) to view the deployed app at Heroku.
  ## Table of Contents
  [Installation](#installation)